aschrein/aschrein.github.io/_posts/2025-09-01-conv_for_gfx.markdown

 Which is fair but from a practical point of view it is not very helpful.

 We need to add another dimension which is the feature dimension.
-In graphics we usually work with 3D tensors, where the three dimensions correspond to width, height, and feature channels (e.g., RGB).
+In graphics, we usually work with 3D tensors, where the three dimensions correspond to width, height, and feature channels (e.g., RGB).
 The default layout is referred to as HWC linear layout, which means that we're linearizing from the last dimension to the first e.g. it will be stored like [R G B R G B ..] in memory for RGB images.
 When working with ML frameworks the layout is usually BCHW which is batch_size, channels, height, width and in memory it might be stored as an array of 2D 'grayscale' single feature slices.

 # Inference oriented point of view

-For inference though as we care about the memory hieararchy and hw specific matrix multiplication instructions we want the features to be close to one another and multiple of the of the number of channels supported by the hardware(4, 8, 16 ..) which also makes thinking about the operations a bit easier, from my point of view.
+For inference though as we care about the memory hierarchy and hw specific matrix multiplication instructions we want the features to be close to one another and multiple of the number of channels supported by the hardware (4, 8, 16 ..) which also makes thinking about the operations a bit easier, from my point of view.

+Everything is a feature vector.

 As all we do is just load some vector of values per pixel, multiply it by a matrix and then store that back - pretty straightforward compared to traditional shader workloads.
 So my point is that this pixel-feature-vector centered point of view makes it easier to think about common operations as we don't really care that much about the width and heights or batch size during inference.
 Also this helps when working with hw matrix multiplication instructions.

 ![](/assets/conv_for_gfx/conv_diagram.png)

+# Pseudocode implementation

 In a naive implementation that would look something like that: